sgraham785/flywaydb-cli/README.md

 `npm i -S flywaydb-cli`

+## Flyway version support

+`flywaydb-cli` now supports setting the version of Flyway that will be installed.
+By default `flywaydb-cli` will resolve the latest "releasedVersion" which is published by Flyway.
+If you wish to set the version place a `.flyway` file in your applications root path with the version you want to install.
+Version numbers are absolute, so look [here](https://repo1.maven.org/maven2/org/flywaydb/flyway-commandline/maven-metadata.xml) for the available versions list.

+Note, only the absolute version number is allowed in the `.flyway` file e.g. 5.2.4

 ## CMD Reference

 This simple installs the latest [flyway command-line tools](https://flywaydb.org/documentation/commandline/) from source.
 All the auguments that flyway allows are available.

 ## Tests